gitomator/gitomator-classroom/README.md

     * Easy to test run, before releasing code to students.
     * Easy to handle late submissions and other special cases.
  * Extend the library with your own [custom tasks](lib/classroom_automator/task) and command-line utilities.
- * Use the interactive console ([`bin/console`](bin/console)) to quickly perform automation tasks, without creating any command-line utilities or Ruby classes.
+ * Use an interactive console ([`bin/console`](bin/console)) to quickly perform automation tasks, without creating any command-line utilities or Ruby classes.

 ## Dependencies